If you’ve ever heard anything about making money online, I’d bet you’ve heard about some version of dropshipping.

 I appreciate that Anton makes a little disclosure at the beginning of this section:

-A lot of internet marketing courses out right now will spout buzzwords like “passive income” or “lifestyle design”.
+A lot of online marketing courses out right now will spout buzzwords like “passive income” or “lifestyle design”.
 Those might not be bad things, but everyone should understand that recurring revenue and designing your life is preceded by hard work.

 I think that Anton and Dropship Lifestyle distinguish themselves here.
 They say “Hey, don’t try the automation thing until you know that you’re making money.”
 And I respect that.